jesusrico96/jesusrico96.github.io/about.md

 title: About me
 ---

-I am currently a third-year PhD student at [University of Vigo](http://uvigo.gal), supervised by [Prof. David Patiño]( https://bidi.uvigo.es/en/researcher/david-patino-vilas) and author of several [scientific contributions](https://www.scopus.com/authid/detail.uri?authorId=57219402319) in the field of assessment and reduction of pollutants in the combustion of solid biomass.
+I am currently a third-year PhD student at the [University of Vigo](http://uvigo.gal), supervised by [Prof. David Patiño]( https://bidi.uvigo.es/en/researcher/david-patino-vilas) and author of several [scientific contributions](https://www.scopus.com/authid/detail.uri?authorId=57219402319) in the field of assessment and reduction of pollutants in the combustion of solid biomass.

 Contact: jjrico@uvigo.gal

 ### News
-- 2022.06.28 >> Participated in __CNIT Conference on Applied Thermodynamics with both __oral presentation__
+- 2022.06.28 >> Participated in __CNIT Conference on Applied Thermodynamics__ with both oral presentation and a poster.
+[Link to the extended blog entry.](https://jjrico.net/2022/06/CNIT)

 ### Educational Experience